-My work releases color into the third dimension where it gathers light as it crosses space and becomes ethereal sculpture.
+My work releases color into the third dimension where it gathers light as it crosses space and becomes an ethereal sculpture.
 It is unlike two-dimensional painting where color is constructed on a single surface and becomes a bonded unit of layers of glaze, paint, or thickly applied impasto.
 It is not mixed media where color is part of a mix of painting, drawing, collage, or object.
 Instead, the color I pursue is that which resides independently in the third dimension, color unchained from a single surface where the mix of colors reaches a destination and rests undisturbed.
-It is color that can waver subtly, and color that is capable of mingling with one color and changing hue, and then mingling with another and changing hue again.
+It is a color that can waver subtly, and a color that is capable of mingling with one color and changing the hue, and then mingling with another and changing the hue again.

+The use of mesh as a medium gives rise to another natural manifestation, moiré patterns.
+This disassembly of a mix of colors does not occur of its own accord in a painting, or on any two-dimensional surface, or in an overlay of solidly colored translucent objects.
 My work is a deconstruction of painting.
 It releases the layers of a painting into the void where each layer can perform independently within a shower of ambient light.
 As the mixing of color breaks free from a single surface it expands into another dimension, color itself becomes sculpture.

 -“WOMEN OF STEEL, MEN OF CLOTH,” Suffolk Museum, Suffolk, VA

 -The Dishman Art Museum, Lamar University, Beaumont, TX (juried art show)

 -The Polk Museum of Art, Florida Southern College, Lakeland, FL